raul-izquierdo/english/sources/vocabulary/Doing Things/When Doing Activities.md

 contar con = rely on
     ?
 Puedes contar conmigo para ayudarte : `You can rely on me to help you`

+unos a otros = one another
+    ?
+Nos apoyamos unos a otros en momentos difíciles : `We support one another in difficult times`

 hacer una petición
     = to request